topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

-- List of jsons of lesson ids.
+- List of jsons of full lesson data.

 #### **4 GET /history/lessons/next**

 **Purpose:**
-Returns the next lesson id that the user has to complete.
-Therefore queries the user_lessons_history table where the user_id is the user that is logged in and filters the rows where the passed column is True.
-Then queries the lessons table where the id is the lesson_id of the row where the passed column is True.
-And finally queries the lessons table where the order is greater than the order of the lesson_id of the row where the passed column is True and returns the lesson id that has the lowest order number to effectively return the next lesson id.
-If the user has not completed any lesson, returns the lesson id that has the lowest order number.
+Returns the next lesson that the user has to complete, including the full lesson data.

 **Requirements:**